erawl/giphyproxy/README.md

 To build giphyproxy, you must have Java 1.8 or newer, and [Maven](https://maven.apache.org/) installed on your build machine.

 ## Compiling and unit tests
 giphyproxy is compiled and tested using Java and Maven.
+Ensure you have the Java JDK installed, not the Java JRE.
 ```
 mvn package
 ```